encode/django-rest-framework/docs/api-guide/settings.md

 #### DATETIME_FORMAT

 A format string that should be used by default for rendering the output of `DateTimeField` serializer fields.
-If `None`, then `DateTimeField` serializer fields will return python `datetime` objects, and the datetime encoding will be determined by the renderer.
+If `None`, then `DateTimeField` serializer fields will return Python `datetime` objects, and the datetime encoding will be determined by the renderer.

-May be any of `None`, `'iso-8601'` or a python [strftime format][strftime] string.
+May be any of `None`, `'iso-8601'` or a Python [strftime format][strftime] string.

 Default: `None`